Consistent text-to-image generation via scene de-contextualization: Experiments

 \subsection{Results analysis}

-{\textbf{Quantitative analysis}} We draw these observations from Tab.~\ref{tab:rlt_comp}: (1) For training-free methods, 1P1S delivers the best result in the ID metrics, whilst suffering serious inter-scene interference (worst DreamSim-B score, also see Fig.~\ref{fig:scene-level-crosstalk} in \texttt{Appendix-\ref{app:scene-crosstalk}}), largely unacceptable for consistent T2I generation.
+{\textbf{Quantitative analysis}} We draw these observations from Tab.~\ref{tab:rlt_comp}: (1) For training-free methods, 1P1S delivers the best result in the ID metrics, whilst suffering serious inter-scene interference (worst DreamSim-B score, also see Fig.~\ref{fig:scene-level-crosstalk} in \texttt{Appendix-\ref{app:scene-crosstalk}} for the typical qualitative evidence), largely unacceptable for consistent T2I generation.
 In contrast, our {\modelshortname} strikes the best balance between ID consistency and scene diversity.
 (2) Without the attention IPCA, 1P1S is outperformed by {\modelshortname} across all metrics.
 That indicates that our prompt embedding editing is superior, even without the need for all target scenes in advance.
 (3) ConsiStory lags behind {\modelshortname} in ID metrics, but excels in scene background.
 (4) {\modelshortname} is well complementary with ConsiStory to further push the performance, as they address distinct aspects.
 (5) Interestingly, training-based methods are even outpaced by most tree-free counterparts in ID consistency, with extra disadvantage in efficiency.
-(6) In terms of memory and inference time, {\modelshortname} introduces negligible overhead on top.
+(6) In terms of memory and inference time, {\modelshortname} introduces negligible overhead on top (\changed{see \texttt{Appendix~\ref{app:time-cost}} for further discussion}).

-\paragraph{\bf User study} To complement those evaluation metrics, we further conduct a user study.
+\textbf{\bf User study} To complement those evaluation metrics, we further conduct a user study.
 We compare with top alternatives: PhotoMaker, ConsiStory, StoryDiffusion, and 1P1S.
 Specifically, the test images were generated by 30 random prompt sets from ConsiStory+.
 A total of 20 volunteers were invited to pick which image best balances among ID consistency, scene diversity, and prompt alignment.
 We measure the performance using the percentage of wins.
 Tab.~\ref{tab:userstudy} shows that {\modelshortname} best matches human preference.

 {\bf Qualitative analysis} For visual comparison, we show a couple of examples in Fig.~\ref{fig:quali-rlts}.
-For the robotic elephant case, ConsiStory presents varying robotic styles, whilst 1P1S suffers with the scene interference.
-For the cup of hot chocolate case, the ID shift issue becomes more acute with all previous methods.
+For the robotic elephant case, ConsiStory presents varying robotic styles, whilst 1P1S suffers from scene interference.
+For the cup of hot chocolate case, the ID shift issue becomes more acute with prior methods.
 Instead, {\modelshortname} still does a favored job.
 More qualitative results are provided in \texttt{Appendix-\ref{app:more-quali}}.